Siege of Jerusalem (1099): Muslims

-Many Muslims sought shelter in the al-Aqsa Mosque or Dome of the Rock, both located on the Temple Mount.
+Many Muslims sought shelter in the al-Aqsa Mosque or Dome of the Rock, both located in the Al-Aqsa Compound.
 According to the Gesta Francorum, speaking only of the Temple Mount area, "...[our men] were killing and slaying even to the Temple of Solomon, where the slaughter was so great that our men waded in blood up to their ankles..."
-Raymond of Aguilers also wrote about the Temple Mount area: "In the Temple and porch of Solomon men rode in blood up to their knees and bridle reins."
-Writing about the Temple Mount area, Fulcher of Chartres, who was not an eyewitness to the Jerusalem siege because he had stayed with Baldwin in Edessa at the time, says: "In this temple 10,000 were killed.
+Raymond of Aguilers states: "In the Temple and porch of Solomon men rode in blood up to their knees and bridle reins."
+Writing about the Temple Mount area, Fulcher of Chartres—who was not an eyewitness to the Jerusalem siege because he had stayed with Baldwin in Edessa—says: "In this temple 10,000 were killed.
 Indeed, if you had been there you would have seen our feet coloured to our ankles with the blood of the slain.
 But what more shall I relate?
 None of them were left alive; neither women nor children were spared."

-The eyewitness Gesta Francorum states that some people were spared.
-Its anonymous author wrote, "When the pagans had been overcome, our men seized great numbers, both men and women, either killing them or keeping them captive, as they wished."
+The eyewitness Gesta Francorum states that some people were spared: "When the pagans had been overcome, our men seized great numbers, both men and women, either killing them or keeping them captive, as they wished."
 Later the same source writes:

 [Our leaders] also ordered all the Saracen dead to be cast outside because of the great stench, since the whole city was filled with their corpses; and so the living Saracens dragged the dead before the exits of the gates and arranged them in heaps, as if they were houses.
 No one ever saw or heard of such slaughter of pagan people, for funeral pyres were formed from them like pyramids, and no one knows their number except God alone.
 But Raymond caused the Emir and the others who were with him to be conducted to Ascalon, whole and unhurt."

-Another eyewitness participant in the Crusade, the French priest Raymond of Aguilers, describes the following graphic depravity and brutality of the massacre in his work Historia Francorum qui ceperunt Iherusalem:
+Raymond of Aguilers describes the brutality of the massacre:

 Tancred and Godfrey in the vanguard spilled an incredible amount of blood, and their comrades, close at their heels, now brought suffering to the Saracens.
 Now I must tell you of an astonishing circumstance; namely, in one part of the city resistance had practically ceased, but in the area near Mount Zion the Saracens fought fiercely with Raymond’s forces as if they had not been defeated.
 With the fall of Jerusalem and its towers one could see marvelous works.
 Some of the pagans were mercifully beheaded, others pierced by arrows plunged from towers, and yet others, tortured for a long time, were burned to death in searing flames.
 Piles of heads, hands, and feet Jay in the houses and streets, and indeed there was a running to and fro of men and knights over the corpses.